techyg/VzBot/README.md

 VzHextrudort_Motor_Spacer_v1.stl: This helps insulate the motor the heat.
 I ran into an issue where my motor was causing lower temp filament (PETG) to deform/clog in the extruder due to excessive heat.
 This is only .5mm thick- print this at a low layer height (.1mm is what I used).
 I remixed this, original part is from Thingiverse. https://www.thingiverse.com/thing:5777803

+If you plan to print PLA or PETG, I definitely recommend using the motor spacer / heat shield.
+In my testing, I noticed a significant difference in the temp of the extruder vs. the motor, compared to NOT using it.
+This is because the motor will transfer heat to the extruder much more easily without the motor shield.
+While it was a little challenging to get exact temps of the motor, using an IR gun I never exceed 60C temps on the extruder.
+Note that I also did not have the top hat on when printing (but doors were closed), and I also lowered my motor current to .6.

 # Config & Slicer Files

 This folder includes all of the printer.cfg and related files that I use.
 Files are all based on the "stock" VzBot configuration.